What is blister

 Aloe vera gel should be applied daily on blood blister until it heals.

 Witch hazel contains tannins that have excellent analgesic properties.
-Blood blister will be dried earlier after its regular application on the affected area.
+After regular administration on the affected area, it will be dried.

 Generally, every individual is susceptible to the formation of blood blister but taking certain steps and good care of health and body will decrease the chances of incidence.

 How to reduce blood blister development?